Reggie Sears

-Reggie King Sears (born April 12, 1991) is an American Southern soul and urban adult contemporary R&B singer-songwriter, multi-instrumentalist, and record producer.
-He first emerged in the early 2000s as a blues guitar prodigy, earning recognition for his instrumental skills and performing with artists such as B. B. King, Buddy Guy, and The Temptations.
-Over time, Sears evolved into a genre-blending vocalist and producer.
-His self-described style, known as 'Ghetto soul', fuses Southern soul, Urban contemporary R&B, gospel, hip hop soul, soul blues, funk, and neo soul.
-He gained underground attention with the track "Dirty Dancer", followed by "You Betrayed Me" and "Luv Gangsta".
-In 2025, he released the independently produced album Crowned and Dangerous, which marked a return to form and a bold statement of artistic evolution.
+Reggie King Sears (born April 12, 1991) is an American Contemporary R&B singer-songwriter, multi-instrumentalist, and record producer.
+His self-described style, known as 'Ghetto Soul', fuses Urban contemporary R&B, modern Southern soul, gospel, neo soul, and Southern hip-hop.
+He gained underground attention with the 2011 single, "Dirty Dancer", 2010’s "You Betrayed Me" and 2026’s live favorite "Luv Gangsta".
+In 2025, he announced he is working on new album Crowned and Dangerous.

 Early life

 Reggie King Sears was born on April 12, 1991, in Fort Lauderdale, Florida, United States.

+Sears began playing guitar and singing at an early age, citing Gerald Levert as his primary influence and Bobby Womack as an additional influence.

-Sears began playing guitar at an early age and by 12 had already started performing publicly.
-That same year, he appeared at the 17th Annual Fort Lauderdale Sound Advice Blues Festival, performing alongside Fruteland Jackson, Michael Burks, and Solomon Burke.
-After the festival, Burke took a personal interest in his development, offering guidance and encouraging him to pursue singing in addition to guitar.
-Burke gave him the "King" moniker, which Sears later adopted as part of his professional name.
+By age 12, in the early 2000s, he was performing publicly and appeared at the 17th Annual Fort Lauderdale Sound Advice Blues Festival, performing alongside Fruteland Jackson, Michael Burks, and Solomon Burke.
+Burke later took an interest in Sears’ development and offered guidance, and subsequently gave him the nickname “King,” which Sears adopted as part of his professional name.

+During this period, Sears shared stages with artists such as B. B. King, Buddy Guy, and The Temptations.
+Sears was also mentored by Marvin Sease.